AI Customer Behavior Prediction: Is There an AI That Can Forecast Actions in 2026?

 Challenge: AI sounds expensive, and SMBs often worry about ROI.

 Solution: To keep budgets under control, start testing with a focused use case, like churn reduction or lead scoring.
-And look for AI solutions that offer flexible pricing and modular features, letting you start small, prove impact, and scale with confidence.
+Look for AI solutions that offer flexible pricing and modular features, letting you start small, prove impact, and scale with confidence.

 Sources: